-VA /- and the preside Potentially Significant Less Than Significant Impact After Less Than Significant No
+Wo ould the project: Potentially Significant Impact Less Than Significant Impact After Mitigation Less Than Significant Impact No Impact

 a.
-Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities or a need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the following public services: of
+Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities or a need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the following public services:

 Fire protection? $\boxtimes$

 Police protection? $\boxtimes$

 Schools? $\boxtimes$

 Parks? $\boxtimes$

 Other public facilities? $\boxtimes$